hongbozheng/transformer/README.md

 ## Model
 #### Saved model
-Saved transformer encoder will be in `models` folder.
+Saved transformer encoder will be in `models` directory.

 ## Test
 To test transformer encoder, checkout `expt` branch.